LumberFlow

 The overlooked reality: duties are still the immediate cost driver

-The more immediate landed-cost pressure is still the duty regime.
-That is why tariff coverage should not be treated as a once-a-quarter legal research task.
+That is exactly why tariff coverage should not be treated as a once-a-quarter legal research task.
 It needs to be operational.
+Buyers need a repeatable way to see how policy updates, supplier quotes, and delivered pricing interact.
+That is the gap LumberFlow is designed to close:

 Three realistic scenarios for North American lumber trade